meelgroup/approxmc/README.md

 ## How to Use

-First, you must translate your problem to CNF.
-ApproxMC takes in a modified version of DIMACS where you can specify your sampling set like this:
+First, you must translate your problem to CNF and just pass your file as input to ApproxMC.
+Voila -- and it will print the number of solutions of the given CNF formula.

+# Sampling Set

+For several applications, one is typically not interested in solutions over all the variables and instead interested in counting the number of unique solutions to a subset of variables, called sampling set.
+ApproxMC allows you to specify the sampling set using the following modified version of DIMACS format:

 ```
 $ cat myfile.cnf